bu-cisl/LCNF/README.md

-# LCNF for large-scale phase retrival
+# LCNF for large-scale phase retrieval

 This repository contains the implementation for LCNF introduced in the following paper: